AJ Freund: Crystal Lake boy's public visitation held Friday; father Andrew Freund Sr. appears in court

-AJ's public visitation is being held from 1 p.m. to 8 p.m. at Davenport Family Funeral Home and Crematory at 419 East Terra Cotta Avenue (Route 176) in Crystal Lake.
+AJ's public visitation was held at Davenport Family Funeral Home and Crematory in Crystal Lake.

-Overflow parking will be at Willow Creek Community Church, 100 South Main Street, Crystal Lake, and bus service will be provided to the funeral home.

-A long line of people waiting to pay their respects snaked outside of the funeral home and down the street.
+A long line of people was present throughout the afternoon and evening as people waited to pay their respects.
+The line snaked outside of the funeral home and down the street.
 They brought flowers, held balloons, and carried stuffed animals, and just about everyone in the line wore AJ's favorite color, blue.

 "We had shirts made in honor of AJ," said Amber Jeschke.
 "Our front says 'RIP AJ,' and then our logo on the back."